Industry

 • Nagpur's recognition as a legitimate node in India\'s national startup ecosystem

 For Nimitai, being named in India\'s Top 10 Innovations at Innopreneurs Season 12 was not just a competition outcome — it was a proof point that AI built for Indian B2B sales teams is being taken seriously by the country's innovation community.
+Shubham wrote about our first-ever flight to Nagpur and first time on stage, and Archit documented the five lessons from pitching to VCs that came out of the experience.
 Deepak Menaria and Lemon Ideas created the context that made that possible.

 FAQ